hubol/igua-rpg/README.md

 # IguaRPG ![Iguana character](/src/levels/preview-images/iguana.png?raw=true)
-### A computer game of the ages
+### An (in-dev) computer game of the ages
+This is a fangame of [Oddwarg Animal RPG](http://oddwarg.com/index.php?id=OARPG), a Game Maker game from 2003.
-Please install sox (http://sox.sourceforge.net/) to run and build the project.
+Please install [sox](http://sox.sourceforge.net/) to run and build the project.
 You will need a plugin to encode / decode mp3.
-I installed sox using brew and it seemed to include this.
-On windows you will need to copy libmp3lame (https://www.rarewares.org/mp3-lame-libraries.php) somewhere.
+On my mac I installed sox using brew and it seemed to include this.
+On Windows you will need to copy [libmp3lame](https://www.rarewares.org/mp3-lame-libraries.php) somewhere.
+The Dockerfile also demonstrates the dependencies necessary to build and run the project.